 Widespread reports of injury are emerging from patients who have taken the blood-thinning drug Xarelto.
 The anticoagulant has been linked

-The attorneys at Grant & Eisenhofer have recovered hundreds of millions and even billions of dollars in these cases
+The attorneys at G&E have recovered hundreds of millions, even billions, in pharmaceutical cases

 It is estimated that over 500,000 people received metal-on-metal hip implants over the last 10 years in the U.S. alone.
 The dangers associated